 The Committee is also interested in suggestions for new work from non ADMLC members who can contact ADMLC using the email address firstname.lastname@example.org

-A description of the work to be carried out is submitted to the ADMLC website.
-All interested parties should submit an Expression of Interest (EOI) to firstname.lastname@example.org.
+Descriptions of the work to be carried out are available via the links in the bullet list above.
+All interested parties should submit an Expression of Interest (EOI) to email@example.com by the end of June 2021.
 All submitted EOI’s should be brief, no more than two pages of A4, give an outline of the work to be carried out, timescales for delivery and give an estimate of the cost involved.
-ADMLC will then review each EOI and select those it wishes to take forward.
-There will then follow a period when the EOI is iterated between the contractor and ADMLC to produce a more detailed description of the project requirements.
+Typically, ADMLC is able to fund projects costing about £55k (including VAT).
+ADMLC will review each EOI and select those it wishes to take forward.
+There will then follow a period when the EOI is iterated between the contractor and ADMLC to produce a more detailed description of the work programme.